iPhonz/particle-system/README.md

 The system is built with:
 - HTML5 Canvas API for rendering
 - Object-oriented JavaScript for particle management
-- CSS for styling the controls
+- CSS for styling the controls and background display

 ### Code Structure

 - `index.html`: Main HTML file with canvas and controls
-- `css/styles.css`: Styling for the interface
+- `css/styles.css`: Styling for the interface and background
 - `js/particle.js`: Particle class implementation
 - `js/app.js`: Main application logic and event handling
+- `images/background.jpg`: Background image

 ## Local Development